Are Prescription Sunglasses Worth It? A Complete Guide to Buying RX Shades

 • High-Index: Thinner and lighter, ideal for stronger prescriptions.

-• Trivex: Provides better optical clarity than polycarbonate and is also impact-resistant, making it suitable for rimless frames.
+• Trivex: Provides better optical clarity than polycarbonate and is also impact-resistant.

 5. Lens Coatings and Features: